numbattech/numbat-mailer/README.md

 npm install nodemon -g
 ```

-Then start the server with `nodemon` in the directory with `app.js`.
+Then start the server with nodemon, just run `nodemon app.js`.